GabeStah/Airbrake.io/Copy/Language Page Rewrites/DotNET/text.md

 ### ASP.NET Integration

-In addition to client-side applications, `Sharpbrake` also includes modules that make it a breeze to integrate `Airbrake's` revolutionary exception handling and reporting services into ASP.NET web applications.  `Sharbrake` comes with the full-blown `ASP.NET HTTP Module` that can be easily installed via `NuGet` and configured in just a few minutes.
+In addition to client-side applications, `Sharpbrake` also includes modules that make it a breeze to integrate `Airbrake's` revolutionary exception handling and reporting services into ASP.NET web applications.  `Sharpbrake` comes with the full-blown `ASP.NET HTTP Module` that can be easily installed via `NuGet` and configured in just a few minutes.
 Alternatively, if you need a middleware option, `Sharpbrake` also includes a powerful `ASP.NET Core Middleware` that can be quickly integrated into the stack of other middleware components your application may be using.

 No matter the type of .NET application you're developing or maintaining, `Sharpbrake` has you covered, so feel free to check out all the details in our full [documentation](https://github.com/airbrake/sharpbrake#aspnet-integration).